 Presented by Gabe Lapito and Ryan Gomendi

-Certain sections of this commentary contain forward-looking statements based on our reasonable expectations, estimates, projections, and assumptions.
+Certain sections of this commentary contain forward-looking statements that are based on our reasonable expectations, estimates, projections, and assumptions.
 Forward-looking statements are not guarantees of future performance and involve certain risks and uncertainties, which are difficult to predict.
 Past performance is not indicative of future results.
-All indices are unmanaged and investors cannot invest directly into an index.
-The S&P 500 Index is a broad-based measurement of changes in stock market conditions based on the average performance of 500 widely held common stocks.

 Authored by Brad McMillan, CFA®, CAIA, MAI, managing principal, chief investment officer, at Commonwealth Financial Network®.